simpleblob/simpleblob.github.io/_posts/2016-08-15-ml-algorithm-stepbystep.md

 ## Synopsis

-Personally, the best way to learn is to build myself a small prototype based on what I have learn fromthe books/theory.
+Personally, I think the best way to learn is to build myself a small prototype based on what I have learn fromthe books/theory.
 The *tinkering* and *debugging* parts really gave me an intuition that is missing had I just do a proof of concept in paper.

 [Here is the list of jupyter notebooks I created](https://github.com/simpleblob/ml_algorithms_stepbystep), with theory explanation and actual code side-by-side.
 Hope these will be useful for someone with similar itention.